Pawarpremlata/Web-Programming/README.md

 faculty4.html(html with Jquery),

 faculty.php:
-To fill faculty.php form Run faculty.sql this will create the database in phpmyadmin
+To fill faculty.php form import faculty.sql this will create the database in phpmyadmin